awslabs/aws-simple-cicd/docs/admin.md

 ### Adding a new group

-1. Create a new array in project-config.json.
+1. Create a new array in project-config.json for Team Three.
 See teamOne or teamTwo for an example.

     ```bash
     "teamThree": [